Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

 \subsubsection{Additional weak-force detection schemes}

 Theoretical proposals for force sensing with massive quantum systems generally take one of two approaches: they either show that the SQL can be circumvented through novel protocols, such as back-action evading measurements (see Sec.~\ref{sec:back:action:evasion}) or the addition of quantum resources, or they consider the fundamental sensitivity that the systems can achieve, often quantified by the classical and quantum Fisher information (see Sec.~\ref{sec:quantum:fisher:information}).
-Both approaches result in limits on the measurement precision.
+Both approaches limit the precision of the measurement.
 Generally, the Fisher information quantifies the precision that can be achieved beyond the SQL.

 Apart from back-action evasion, quantum resources such as squeezing and entanglement are required for beating the SQL~\cite{zhang2021distributed}.
 In optomechanical systems, squeezing of both optical and mechanical motion can be implemented in a number of ways (see Sec.~\ref{sec:squeezing} for an overview of experiments).
 For example, in a mirror-in-the-middle optomechanical setup which results in two coupled cavity modes~\cite{xu2014squeezing}, the SQL is surpassed due to the resulting squeezing of the light.
 The inclusion of a single- or two-mode parametric amplifier (PA)~\cite{mollow1967quantum} with either $\hat a^{\dag 2} + \hat a^2$ (single-mode) or $\hat a \hat b + \hat a^\dag \hat b^\dag$ (two-mode), results in sensing precision beyond the SQL~\cite{motazedifard2019force, zhao2020weak}.
-Further, in dissipative optomechanical systems, the inclusion of a PA counteract the negative effects of mechanical damping, which allows us to go beyond the SQL~\cite{huang2017robust}.
-Advantages through squeezing can also be achieved through the inclusion of a nonlinear medium in the cavity~\cite{peano2015intracavity}.
+Further, in dissipative optomechanical systems, a PA can counteract the negative effects of mechanical damping, which allows us to go beyond the SQL~\cite{huang2017robust}.
+Advantages through squeezing can also be achieved by adding a nonlinear medium in the cavity~\cite{peano2015intracavity}.
 Squeezing has also famously been shown to improve the precision of LIGO~\cite{aasi2013enhanced, buikema2020sensitivity}.